 Licensed medical professionals can treat most of coke jaw’s impacts on the body.
 For example, a dentist can treat gum disease with a deep cleaning, repair cracked teeth, and fill cavities that formed from teeth grinding while on cocaine.
 Other effects are more challenging to treat; for example, treating a perforated oral palate usually requires surgery.

-If you’re struggling with coke jaw and its effects, you must discuss the issue with your healthcare provider immediately; they can determine the treatments you’ll need.
+If you’re struggling with coke jaw and its effects, you must discuss the issue with your healthcare provider immediately; they can determine the treatment options you’ll need.
 However, coke jaw is ultimately not a dental issue to tackle; it’s a substance use problem.
 In other words, you must stop using cocaine to prevent coke jaw from returning.

 Getting Treatment for Cocaine Addiction